abdulzahid87/abdulzahid/README.md

 ## About Me

-$\color{green}{Passionate Golang developer with a love for building scalable and efficient software.
+$\textcolor{green}{Passionate Golang developer with a love for building scalable and efficient software.
 Experienced in web development, microservices architecture, and system-level programming.}$

 ## Skills
 ---